-The University of Mount Union Student Alumni Association exists as a student-based extension of the University of Mount Union Office of Alumni & University Activities.
-The Student Alumni Association aims to provide programs and services for current Mount Union students that will foster a connection to the University and promote the interests of and understanding between Mount Union and Mount Union students – past, present and future.
+SAA is an extension of the University’s Office of Alumni & University Activities.
+SAA provides programs and services for current students to foster a connection to the University and promote understanding between Mount Union and its students – past, present and future.

 Student Academy of American Academy Physician Assistants (SAAPA)

 The Physician Assistant Graduate Program established this organization to benefit its students, program and community.
 It pursues integrity, equality, dignity, and competence for the PA as a healthcare practitioner.
 SAAAPA is open to all graduate students enrolled in the PA program.

 Student Athlete Advisory Committee (SAAC)

 This organization facilitates collaboration amongst and promotion of student-athletes on campus.
 The organization aims to educate about athletics through service in the community and recognize accomplishments of our student-athletes throughout the year.
 Membership is comprised of student-athlete representatives from all 23 varsity intercollegiate athletic teams.